 You will be having a Sinus Lift if the area in the upper jaw that you are to have an implant(s) currently has insufficient bone because of an enlarged sinus.
 This procedure will augment the deficient area in the maxillary sinus.
-The bone that is being grafted will most commonly be coming from freeze dried bone and artificial synthetic bone.
-Other sites may be used for donation of your own bone as previously discussed with you by our doctors.
-Because of this you may have two post-surgical wounds: The donor site and the recipient site.
+The bone that is being grafted will most commonly be coming from freeze-dried bone and artificial synthetic bone.
+Other sites may be used for a donation of your own bone as previously discussed with you by Dr. Mahar.
+Because of this, you may have two post-surgical wounds: The donor site and the recipient site.

 - Apply ice immediately in the areas where the surgery was done.
 Because your graft was in the upper jaw, you can expect swelling and discomfort up into the nose and even under the eyes and cheeks.
 Bruising and discoloration are not unusual.
 Crushed ice or equivalent should be placed in a plastic bag then in a washcloth and placed on the face.
 Apply for 30 minutes, then off for 20–30 minutes.
 This should be done on a near-continuous basis (or as much as possible) for the first 48 hours and longer if possible or if this helps reduce your pain.

 - Bite down and maintain firm pressure on the gauze pack that was placed at the end of your surgery.
 There may be two areas of gauze in your mouth.
 Do this for at least 30 minutes.
 At that time remove the pack and replace it with another gauze sponge as provided.
 Repeat this as necessary.
 There should not be excessive bleeding.
 Bright red blood rapidly pooling in the area is not normal.
 If this occurs and does not decrease with pressure please call the office immediately: Cary Office Phone Number 919-567-3293.